TNGStudios/rgc-spec/source/rgc/meta.rst

         - The song title for this chart.
 If this is not known, this **SHOULD** be null.
     *   - ``artist``
         - String | null
         - The song artist for this chart.
-If this not known, this **SHOULD** be null.
+If this is not known, this **SHOULD** be null.
     *   - ``charter``
         - String | null
         - The charter behind this song.
-    *   - ``collaborators``
-        - List<String>
-        - Other charters involved with the creation of this chart.
-This is for collaboration charts.
+If this is not known, this **SHOULD** be null.